MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

   The script adds a `max_capacity_fe` field to each edge in the GeoJSON, which can be used during simulation to track
   real-time traffic load and perform congestion modeling.

+- **`export_Fuel_Rest_Area_From_OSM.py`**
+  Extracts highway-related Points of Interest (POIs) from OpenStreetMap for all 16 German federal states using the Overpass API.
+  <br>This includes:
+  - `highway=services` (rest stops with gas stations (Raststätten))
+  - `highway=rest_area` (basic rest areas like parking spots)
+  - `amenity=fuel` (fuel stations)

+  The POIs are processed into a `GeoDataFrame` and tagged with a standardized `source_tag`
+    (e.g., `"fuel"`, `"services"`, `"rest_area"`) for consistent downstream processing.
+    The final result is exported as a `.geojson` file and can be used for traffic simulations, accessibility analysis, or linking POIs to nearby road networks.

+- **`add_Fuel_Rest_To_GeoJSON.py`**
+  Connects service areas, rest stops, and fuel stations to the German highway network.
+  Each POI is snapped to the nearest road segment (≤500m) and integrated into the network through the following steps:
+  1. Find the nearest Coordinates in an Edge for the POI.
+  2. Split that road segment at these coordinates.
+  3. Create forward and reverse edges for each split segment.
+  4. Add a connector edge from the POI to the split location.
+  5. Insert two new node features at the POI and split point.
+  6. Finally, assign the correct `source_tag` to each new node to mark it as `service`, `fuel` or `rest_area`

+  The output is a new .geojson file containing:
+  - all original and new network segments
+  - bi-directional POI connectors
+  - POI node points
+  - and consistent metadata for simulation, analysis, or routing use cases

+- **`fuel_Rest_To_List.py`**
+  Extracts geographic coordinates for rest areas and fuel stations from a preprocessed `.geojson` file and exports them into two separate `.csv` files for further use in routing, visualization, or simulation.

+    Output files:
+  - `rest_areas.csv`
+  - `gas_stations.csv`
 ---

 ### File Information